varunsh-coder/dassana/docs-root/docs/guides/vendor-setup/security-hub/setup.md

 ![Contextualized Alert](/img/guides/vendor-setup/security-hub/contextualizedAlert.png)

 9. And there you have it!
-Depending upon if ENis are attached to the security group or not, the risk value changes
+Depending upon if ENIs are attached to the security group or not, the risk value changes